shilppatel913/LearnSpringBoot/README.md

  We use the Response Entity object to send back the status of the request that has been triggered by the client.
 We can send different status codes in a specific manner describing how the request was handled back on the server.

+**Form Validation using Server side**
+Usually we can validate the form at both the client as well as the server side.
+But sometimes the js at the client can be disabled by a user and hence no validation takes place at the client side.
+Hence server side form validation is important.We have to use two dependencies bean-validation api and hibernate validator and to activate them we have to make use of @Valid annotation in the controller class.
+Different annotations such as @NotBlank, @Size, @Pattern(regex="") in the entity class for the validation purpose which are being provided by the hibernate validator dependency.
+After entering the data in the form if any invalid data has been entered , it is stored inside the BindingResult object.
+And you can show all the errors with the help of it on the server side and on the client side as well in a well mannered fashion.